 Is a vegan diet safe for children?

-A vegan diet is a healthy way to raise children and it has been recognized as safe for all stages of the life cycle by many health organizations.
+Raising a vegan baby is safe and it has been recognized as safe for all stages of the life cycle by many health organizations.
 According to the Academy of Nutrition and Dietetics “appropriately planned vegetarian, including vegan, diets are healthful, nutritionally adequate, and may provide health benefits for the prevention and treatment of certain diseases”(1).
 In addition, they point out that following such diets “are appropriate for all stages of the life cycle, including pregnancy, lactation, infancy, childhood, adolescence, older adulthood, and for athletes”(1).

 Raising vegan children isn’t an arduous task as long as you familiarize yourself with the key nutrient recommendations for each age group and plan well-balanced meals/snacks with a variety of plant-based foods.
 Providing a vegan diet to children simply requires more attention to meal planning to ensure that they are getting adequate calories, vitamins and nutrients, and fat for proper growth.
 As long as those components are followed, a vegan diet is completely safe for any baby, infant, toddler, or child.